nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/businesscapabilitymap.png)

+13. Objective: The EA wants to visualize and better undertand the customer business processes to discover potential problems, improve efficiencies and develop better processes.
+The 'Business Data Flow Diagram' should acomplish these functions for the Customer Core Business Processes.

-15. [At this stage, the EA should be able to create the ‘Business Data Flow Diagram’ on Signavio at Level 4](https://app-us.signavio.com/p/login) -> The FIR workstream is working with the IBU teams to incorporate an overview by Industry
+   Artifact:  [At this stage, the EA should be able to create the ‘Business Data Flow Diagram’ on Signavio at Level 4](https://app-us.signavio.com/p/login) -> The FIR workstream is working with the IBU teams to incorporate an overview by Industry
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/signavio_1.png)

 ACTIVITY SECTION C): Applications & Data Architecture: